kaneiscoding/DATA-605-Final-Project/README.md

 # Question 4: What are the most important factor(s) to winning a game?
 ![Question 4](https://github.com/kaneiscoding/DATA-605-Final-Project/blob/main/Graphics/Q4%20Annotated.png)

-# Question 5: Can we determine who has been the best player in the world?
+# Question 5: What Champions Have Been the Best Throughout the Years?

 # Conclusion